juaml/ConfoundLeakage/_sources/content/02b_introspect_low_prec_feat.md

 ```

 +++
-simulations to the impact of small changes in features leading to leakage
+Simulations: Impact of Small Changes in Features Leading to Leakage.
-we only change one feature value per fold to 1 or 0 where it was 0 or 1 respectivley
+We only change one feature value per fold to 1 or 0 where it was 0 or 1 respectivley
-both taget and feature are here binary
+both taget and feature are here binary.
 These simulations use only KFold for instead of Repeated KFold

 ```{code-cell}